-There are currently 15 premises in the Borough.
-7 betting shops, 7 Adult Gaming Centres and 1 Bingo Premises.
+There are currently 10 betting shops, 7 Adult Gaming Centres and 1 Bingo Premises in Broxtowe.
 There have been no reported issues relating to any of the equality strands.

 6. What baseline qualitative data do you have about the policy or function relating to the different equality strands?